One of the questions I frequently get asked living in Mexico is if I get lonely.

 - Mexicans who speak no English (After all, it is their country.)

-On a whole, I'd say I'm less lonely here because I notice in the U.S. how we allocate our time in parcels.
-There, my friends often inform me ahead of time how much time they will have and how I will I fit into their day.
+On a whole, I'd say I'm less lonely here Mexican's do not allocate their time the way Americans do.
+At home it's not unusual for a friend inform me ahead of time how much time they will have and how I will I fit into their day.

-In Mexico, I have had people so enthusiastic to show me a particular place that they have abandoned their schedule altogether and taken me there on the spot, even as I struggled to tamp down my alarm at suddenly being whisked off without a week's notice.
+In Mexico, I have had cab drivers so enthusiastic to show me a particular place that they have abandoned their schedule altogether and taken me there on the spot, even as I struggled to tamp down my alarm at suddenly being whisked off without a week's notice.

 I think Mexicans are more spontaneous no matter where they live.